15 Expats Talk about Health Insurance and Healthcare in Philippines

 Are common prescription medications available in Philippines?

 "Yes, common prescription medications are available in the Philippines.
 Many pharmacies in the country carry a wide range of medications, including those for common illnesses such as colds, flu, and allergies.
 In addition, many pharmacies also carry medications for more serious conditions such as diabetes, high blood pressure, and heart disease.
 Some pharmacies also offer specialized medications for specific conditions, such as cancer or HIV/AIDS.
-In general, most medications are available in both generic and brand name forms," commented one expat living in Philippines.
+In general, most medications are available in both generic and brand name forms," said one expat living in Philippines.

 Do you have anything more to add about local medical facilities in Philippines?

 "Medical care in the Philippines is generally considered to be of a good standard.
 The country has well-qualified medical professionals, a range of public and private hospitals, and access to the latest medical treatments and technologies.
 Many public hospitals offer free or low-cost medical care for those unable to afford expensive private health care.
 The government also offers subsidised health insurance for poor and disadvantaged individuals.
-While the quality of medical care varies from place to place, overall, medical facilities and services in the Philippines are generally considered to be of a high standard," commented one expat who moved to Philippines.
+While the quality of medical care varies from place to place, overall, medical facilities and services in the Philippines are generally considered to be of a high standard," commented one expat living in Philippines.

 As a foreigner living in Philippines, will I have access to public healthcare?
 What is it like?